 Startup incubators and startup accelerators provide young businesses and scale-ups access to sources and resources that can accelerate their growth.
 Support can take the form of access to experienced mentors with relevant area expertise; guidance on securing funding and venture capital; workspace provision; and inclusion in a like-minded or like-spirited community.
 This guide describes and links to the diverse and dynamic programmes available in the Amsterdam Area and beyond, both in person and online.

 To learn more about the different types of programmes, read on.
-To jump to the section of a specific section within this guide, click on one of these links.
+To jump to a specific section within this guide, click on one of these links.

 - Startup incubators